Cryozene/DocxToBB/README.md

 Written for romane-forum.de

-## Current Build: Beta 1 (Version 0.4)
+## Current Build: Beta 1 (Version 0.5)

 ## How to use

-1. Executable is compiled for Windows 64-Bit systems directly from the source .py file, users on other systems will need to downlaod and use the source
+1. Executable is compiled for Windows 64-Bit systems directly from the source .py file, users on other systems will need to download and use the source
 2. Code is Python 2.7, all requirements are in imports
 3. To run, simply place DocxToBB.ini next to the executable (or .py if running from source).
 *No installation needed!*